A Level Politics

 The US Constitution and federalism, US congress, US presidency, US Supreme Court and civil rights, democracy and participation, comparative theories.

 The election of Donald Trump as President of the United States shocked the world.
-Why did people vote for ‘the Donald’.
-Will he build a wall?
-Will Trump ‘drain the swamp’
+Why did people vote for ‘the Donald’?
+Why did he build a wall?
+What will be the legacy of the storming of the Capitol?
+How much of ‘Trumpism’ will Biden undo?
+Will he meet his promises in the first 100 days?

-People say this makes Trump the most powerful man in the World.
-Learn how the American constitution severely limits.
+People say this makes the President the most powerful man in the world.
+Learn how the American constitution severely limits the power of the executive.

 You will be examined at the end of the two year course with three 2 hour examinations.